 Transition words are the various individual and the group of words that help the readers understand the connection between sentences.
 “However”, “also”, “Furthermore”, and, “as we know”, “but” are some examples of transition words.
 These words prepare the readers for the upcoming sentences.

-They give directions to the readers that help them more wholly understand the message that you aim to give.
+They give directions to the readers that help them more wholly understand the message you aim to give.
 The usage and type of these words change according to the content you write.
 However, their purpose remains the same.

 Example Transition Words Usage